vipulnaik/diet-exercise-health/events/2024/2024-07-12-tdap-vaccine-booster-dose.md

 I resumed breath holds and jogging on this day.
 I was able to jog my target minimum of a little over 1.4 miles, though it was less than my usual of 1.5-1.7 miles.

+### Four days later (2024-07-16)

+I resumed hand gripper exercises with my left hand (this is the non-vaccine arm).
+This was consistent with my plan.